finfet/kestrel/BUILDING.md

 **Creating a release**

-The official release process includes a `build.py` script that builds the application and creates installer packages for the supported architectures and operating systems.
-Official .deb and .rpm packages include a man page and bash completion script.
+The Makefile includes the ability to build .rpm and .deb packages as well as a tarball containing the binary and associated docs and man pages.

-## Required Packages for build.py
+## Required Packages

 **Linux**